minzikimi/caffitrak/README.md

 ✅ XSS Protection
 XSS risks are currently low because the app only accepts predefined input (dropdowns and selectors).
-In future versions, if user-generated text inputs (like custom drink names) are added, we will implement:
+In future versions, if user-generated text inputs (like custom drink names) are added, it will be implemented with:
 Input sanitization
 Output encoding
 To prevent injection attacks.